n42r/n42r.github.io/index.md

 - **[SIMUTOOL Data Management SaaS](https://github.com/simutool)** – Led the development of a SaaS that improved aerospace manufacturing efficiency by 30% (€3.5M EU-funded project).
 - **B2C Software & AI Innovation** – Developed AI-powered mobile applications, game AI, and research on intelligent robotics published in top AI conferences.

 Known for my **strategic vision, adaptability, and self-driven leadership**, I thrive at the intersection of **technology, innovation, and business impact**.
-In my free time, I’m a **music collector/producer, jogger, and aspiring yogi**.